netmet1/constellation_nodectl/README.md

     restart_only | - restart node services on Node but don't join.

-    -sl slow_restart | - restart the node with a 600 second delay to
+    -sr slow_restart | - restart the node with a 600 second delay to
                          make sure it is fully off the network in the event you are seeing connection issues or other